 The Skullcandy Hesh ANC Wireless are better headphones than the Skullcandy Hesh 3 Wireless.
 While they look and feel very similar, the Hesh ANC have an active noise cancelling feature that can reduce more ambient noise around you.
 Their integrated mic performs better and they have longer continuous battery life.

 The Beats Solo Pro Wireless are better headphones than the Skullcandy Hesh ANC Wireless.
 The Beats are better-built, have a more neutral sound profile, and their active noise cancelling feature can reduce more ambient noise around you.
 They also leak more noise.
 However, the Skullcandy are more comfortable and have a more stable fit.
 They also support passive playback if you want to use them wired.

 The Anker Soundcore Life Q30 Wireless are better headphones for commuting than the Skullcandy Hesh ANC Wireless.
 The Anker are better-built, more comfortable, and their active noise cancelling feature has a significantly better performance.
 They also have a longer continuous battery life, can be paired with up to two devices at a time, and have a companion app with a graphic EQ and presets to help you tweak their sound.
 However, the Skullcandy have a more stable fit.

 The Razer Opus Wireless are better headphones than the Skullcandy Hesh ANC Wireless.
 The Razer are significantly more comfortable, better-built, and their sound profile is more neutral.
-If you prefer a different sound, their companion app also has a graphic EQ and presets to help tweak their sound.
+If you prefer a different sound, their companion app also has EQ presets to help tweak their sound.
 Their active noise cancelling feature significantly reduces ambient noise around you too and they have longer continuous battery life.